top of page

 • Leave some areas undisturbed—a patch of long grass or nettles supports caterpillars and beetles.

-• No pesticides – let nature find its balance.
+• Always avoid pesticides – help nature find its balance.

 Handmade insect hotel built from natural materials in a Devon wildlife garden, providing shelter for bees, beetles, and other beneficial insects.